liuzixing/ERP_training_secondhandcars/README.md

  <li>Then, restart <kbd>openerp-server</kbd></li>
  <li>Go back to OpenERP client, and go at <span class="underline">Settings</span> &gt; <span class="underline">Update Modules List</span> and click the update button.
 <ul>
- <li>Now, install the module «Second Hand Cars» and explore its views.</li>
+ <li>Now, install the module ï¿½Second Hand Carsï¿½ and explore its views.</li>
  <li>Observe the two possible view modes (list and form) for the brands.</li>
  <li>In these 2 views, observe the fields which are displayed for the brands.</li>
  <li>Try to create a new brand.</li>